Consolidation playbook · GTM-specific

 - SaaS Management Platform (Zylo, Torii, BetterCloud): company-wide subscription tracking.
 What's billed across the org, who provisioned it, who's using it.
 IT-side, company-wide.

-For GTM-specific cuts at sub-100-employee scale, the audit + consolidation flow on this site covers the job at $25 per actionable decision, capped at $249 (KEEP rows are free).
+For GTM-specific cuts at sub-100-employee scale, the audit + consolidation flow on this site covers the job for free — drop your email to unlock the full plan.
 For 100+ employee company-wide SaaS governance, you want an SMP at $30K-$150K/yr.
 Different jobs, two different orders of magnitude.

 Methodology